 For soft, creamy cheeses like Treeline, I like to transfer those into a glass ramekin.
 I also recommend pre-cutting harder vegan cheeses to ensure easy grazing for guests.
 You can also arrange a few sprigs of fresh herbs like rosemary or thyme around the board for a finishing touch and pop of color.

-About Marissa Mullen: Marissa is the founder of That Cheese Plate.
+About Marissa Mullen: Marissa is the founder of That Cheese Plate opens in a new tab.
 She’s curated stunning cheese plates and boards for nearly every occasion and need.
-Find more of Mullen’s creations on Instagram: @thatcheeseplate and @cheesebynumbers.
+Find more of Mullen’s creations on Instagram: @thatcheeseplate opens in a new tab and @cheesebynumbers opens in a new tab.